 Important event information

-Remember, moving around the city on New Year's Eve is different to what you might be used so have some travel options in mind.
 With thousands of extra transport services, huge crowds and road closures the best way to get to and from New Year's Eve celebrations is by public transport.
+Remember, moving around the city on New Year's Eve is different to what you might be used.

 Plan your night:

-- Detailed service information will be available in the Trip Planner 14 days out from the event.
+- Transport service timetables for NYE will be available in the Trip Planner 14 days out from the event.
 You can also download a real-time travel app to track your service on the night.

 - View our Interactive SydNYE road closure map for detailed closure and access information.

 Get real-time updates on transport services, vantage point capacities and road closures at your fingertips by following these Twitter and Facebook pages.